kjessup/CENGN-Perfect/README.md

 One of the machines was split into four, 4 CPU VMs (the clients), and the other was left bare metal (the server).
 The server was where the server frameworks would run while the VMs would run JMeter to perform the tests.
 Ubuntu 16.04 was installed on all.

-With the four client, one would be employed as a JMeter master while the other three would be JMeter minions.
+Of the four clients, one would be employed as a JMeter master while the other three would be JMeter minions.
 Zabbix with Postgres was installed on one of these VMs as well, and the Zabbix agent was placed on the server.
 The purpose of this was to be able to garner additional metrics from the server while the tests are being run.
-In the end we used Zabbix only to gather the ongoing CPU usage while the tests were being run.
+In the end we used Zabbix only to gather the ongoing CPU usage during the tests.
 Zabbix was configured to collect CPU usage once a second.

 The server and all clients had their ephemeral port range widened, max open files increased, and tcp_tw_recycle and tcp_tw_reuse enabled.